amikos-tech/chroma-cookbook/docs/core/collections.md

     Metadata is always overwritten when modified.
 If you want to add a new key-value pair to the metadata, you must first get the existing metadata and then add the new key-value pair to it.

+!!! warning "Changin HNSW parameters"

+    While as of current version (`0.6.2`) you can create a collection and supply HNSW parameters in the metadata, it is not possible to change the HNSW parameters after initial creation.

 Parameters: